sFlow

 The sFlow Agent uses two forms of sampling: statistical packet-based sampling of switched flows and time-based sampling of network interface statistics.

-- Switched flow sampling: A sample is taken by either copying the packet's header or extracting feature data from the packet.
+• Switched flow sampling - Takes a sample by either copying the packet header or extracting feature data.

 sFlow implements flow sampling and counter sampling as part of an integrated system.
 An sFlow datagram incorporates both sample types.